 Collisions at Intersections

-Intersections are the most dangerous place for bicycle accidents.
+Intersections are the most dangerous place for bicycle accidents—one of the most dangerous in Pittsburgh is McPhee Place and Forbes Avenue.
 Vehicles are likely to crash into bicyclists traveling in bike lanes or on the right shoulder, especially while turning.

-One common example of this kind of collision occurs when a vehicle is turning left across traffic and bicyclist is traveling straight in the opposite direction.
-In this situation, the bicyclist has right of way, but the driver of the vehicle may not see the bicyclist or may try to cut them off.
+One common example of this kind of collision occurs when a vehicle turns left across traffic, and a bicyclist travels straight in the opposite direction.
+In this situation, the bicyclist has the right of way, but the vehicle driver may not see the bicyclist or may try to cut them off.

-Another common example of an intersection crash happens when a cyclist and a vehicle are both waiting at a red light in the same lane.
-When the light turns green, the bicyclist begins moving forward in a straight line but the car turns right, hitting the bicyclist.
+Another common example of an intersection crash happens when a cyclist and a vehicle are waiting at a red light in the same lane.
+When the light turns green, the bicyclist begins moving forward straight, but the car turns right, hitting the bicyclist.

 Sometimes drivers misjudge the distance between their car and the bicyclist traveling on the right-hand side of the lane.
 When this happens, drivers may “clip” a bicyclist, especially with their side-view mirror.

-When a bicyclist is traveling next to parallel parked cars, there is a real risk of dooring accidents.
-With these kinds of accidents, bicyclists are following the flow of traffic and traveling at relatively high speeds.
+When bicyclists are traveling next to parallel parked cars, there is a real risk of dooring accidents.
+With these kinds of accidents, bicyclists follow the flow of traffic and travel at relatively high speeds.
 However, because bicyclists must stay in the furthermost right-hand lane near the shoulder, they are directly in the path of any driver’s side doors opened into traffic.

 If the driver of a parked car throws the door open in front of a bicyclist and the bicyclist cannot stop in time, serious injuries often result.
-In these cases, the driver exiting the vehicle has a duty to check for oncoming traffic, including bicyclists, before opening their door.
+In these cases, the driver exiting the vehicle must check for oncoming traffic, including bicyclists, before opening their door.

 Causes of Cycling Accidents in Pittsburgh